Lodi

 -

 Fairly compact and spanning only 12.2 square miles, the city operates a decent transit system with more than 10 bus routes covering the entire span of the city.
-Buses here feature regular routes and express buses also exist for those in need of speedier transportation.
+Buses here feature regular routes, and express buses also run for those in need of speedier transportation.
 Dial-A-Ride provides people with disabilities transport.
-Given the city's small size and the availability of bike lanes, biking remains an option, though a large portion of the population still have their own vehicles.
+Given the city's small size and the availability of bike lanes, biking remains an option, though a large portion of the population still use their own vehicles.

 A Greyhound station as well as an Amtrak train station can be found in Lodi for travel to farther distances.
 Taxis proved difficult to hail off the street, so call ahead to prearrange service.
-Uber serves the area, as well.
 Highways include the I-5 and State Routes 12 and 88.
 Free parking with no times limits at the city center makes finding a spot simple and convenient.

 Parks